sejoonoh/P-Tucker/README.md

 P-Tucker-Cache and P-Tucker-APPROX
 ---------------

-If you want to run P-Tucker-Cache or P-Tucker-APPROX, please contact the main author (Sejoon Oh, ohhenrie@snu.ac.kr).
+If you want to run P-Tucker-Cache or P-Tucker-APPROX, please contact the main author (Sejoon Oh, sejun6431@gmail.com).

 Tested Environment
 ---------------